-Good to see Gwendoline Riley in the end-of-year books roundups.
-Had she been grown in a Porton Down petri dish as a sourpuss writer-bot the novelist may have prompted head-scratching in the mad scientist who dropped her in the culture: her work does indeed bear passing resemblances to the notional greatest-writer-of-her-generation she seems intended to be, but with unintended glitches: almost peerless at generating sentences she strains very hard at the task of stringing them into novels worthy of them.
-This year’s ungrateful daughterly dispatch, My Phantoms, looks like her best attempt yet to summon the alchemy required to turn verbatim reportage into plausible literary fiction without falling victim to the truth about magic.
+Interesting to see Gwendoline Riley in the end-of-year books roundups.
+Had she been grown in a Porton Down petri dish as a sourpuss writer-bot the novelist may have prompted head-scratching in the mad scientist who dropped her into the culture.
+Her work does indeed bear passing resemblances to the notional greatest-writer-of-her-generation she seems intended to be, but with unintended glitches: almost peerless at generating sentences she strains very hard at the task of stringing them into novels worthy of them.
+This year’s ungrateful daughterly dispatch, My Phantoms, looks like her best attempt yet to summon the alchemy required to turn verbatim reportage into plausible literary fiction without letting daylight in on her meticulous tableside magic.

-The autobiographical ‘roman a clef’ is a popular literary form, of course.
+The autobiographical ‘roman a clef’ is a popular literary form these days, of course.
 The same roman a clef written six times with variations is new and unusual territory, not least for a writer who appears to aspire to rub shoulders with ‘the Russians’.
 Monstering her own mother in the bid for immortality appears a chilling move for a gifted writer lacking in creative imagination, but that seems to be the Faustian pact for my old friend.
-Her Manchester credentials were established with the acclaimed first novel, Cold Water, published at the tender age ot twenty-three; there is a return in the new one, which has the glimmer of a rewrite of the last two with an eye on the Women’s Prize for Fiction (with accompanying marketing strategy).
-In a world where, as one publisher told me, true literary fiction scarcely exists anymore, having been replaced by the middlebrow and popular literature in translation, Riley is a rare exception.
+Her Manchester credentials were established with the acclaimed first novel, Cold Water, published at the tender age ot twenty-three; there is a return in the new one, which has the glimmer of a rewrite of the last two with an eye on the Women’s Prize for Fiction, one suspects.
+In a world where true literary fiction scarcely exists anymore, having been replaced by the middlebrow and popular literature in translation (as one publisher put it to me) Riley is a rare exception.
 Reputational garlands and minuscule sales; the gestures of greatness and the fingerprints of fakery…it will be fascinating to see if judges respond to My Phantoms next year.

 Fight the power